RafaelBroseghini/site/content/posts/pi.md

 It's been going pretty well, but I wanted to minimize the amount of manual intervention needed from me to deploy and debug services running in my `k3s` cluster.
 Since I have had experience with ArgoCD, I knew it was a good tool for the job!

-I wanted to get that up and running on my Raspberry Pi and be able to access it from my home network or anywhere in the world (thanks to [Tailscale](https://tailscale.com)! - more on it on another post).
+The ultimate goal is to get the cluster up and running on my Raspberry Pi and be able to **securely** access it not only from my home network but also **anywhere in the world** (thanks to [Tailscale](https://tailscale.com)! - more on it on another post).

 ![pi](../../img/raspi.jpeg#small "One Node Home Server - Raspberry Pi 5")